bkj/wit/README.md

 Algorithms for string classification and string embeddings using 'weak' supervision, with eventual application to 'schema alignment'.

+__NB: This package is in the middle of an API redefinition and simplification.
+The `master` branch is functional, but keep an eye out for changes.
+Ongoing work is being done on the `api-v3` branch.__

 ### Method Overview

 For schema alignment, basic idea is to: